YiLimath/YiLimath.github.io/_pages/agent-system/learning-and-adaptation.md

 catastrophic forgetting, and self-reinforcing errors.
 Use held-out evaluation cases, rollback, versioned policies, and human approval for high-impact changes.

+## Real-world application

+A support router can learn from resolved tickets, but only after feedback is validated and evaluated against a fixed test set.
+Versioned prompts, routing policies, and memories let the team roll back a change that improves one queue while damaging another.

 ## Figure

 ![Learning and adaptation pattern](/images/agent-system/10-learning-adaptation.svg)